Prannov/CapClaim/README.md

 # 📟 CapClaim – Insurance Claim Submission System

 **CapClaim** is a mini full-stack project simulating a real-world insurance claim workflow.
-It allows users to submit claims via a web form, securely uploads documents to AWS S3, stores metadata in a MySQL database, and sends real-time email confirmations using Gmail SMTP.
+It allows users to submit claims via a web form, securely uploads documents to AWS S3, stores metadata in a MySQL database, and sends real-time logs.

 > ⚙️ Built with technologies aligned to CapSpecialty's internship description.